Microsoft · PL-500

 Compared to the broader PL-400 (Power Platform Developer) certification, PL-500 provides a more specialized focus on RPA and desktop automation—making it particularly valuable for organizations heavily reliant on legacy desktop applications and process automation at scale.
 The certification also contributes to a Microsoft partner organization's Partner Capability Score under the Business Applications designation, giving it organizational value beyond the individual.
 Annual renewal via a free Microsoft Learn assessment ensures the credential remains current and reflects evolving platform features.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 380 questions.

 Explanation